Đorđe Jovanović (writer): Self-critique

-Soon after the final issue of NDIO, the Surrealist group was arrested en masse on several occasions during 1932, starting with Oskar Davičo's arrest in Bihać.
+Soon after the final issue of NDIO, the surrealist group was arrested en masse on several occasions during 1932, starting with Oskar Davičo's arrest in Bihać.

-Arrest and departure from Surrealism
+Arrest and departure from surrealism

 Dissatisfied with the inactivity of the mainline Communist Party of Yugoslavia, Jovanović came into contact with expelled former party leader Sima Marković.
-Along with a group of young communists, Jovanović concluded that the party was incapable of either facilitating the reproduction of leaflets or connecting them with the workers, unlike Marković at the time.
+Along with a group of young communists, Jovanović concluded that the party, unlike Marković at the time, was incapable of either helping them reproduce leaflets or connecting them with workers.
 Marković's group was ultimately arrested in late 1932.
 The group's arrest came as a result of their printing of a leaflet advocating against the hanging of the national flag on Unification Day, 1 December, and for a communist revolution.
 In the leaflet, the flag was described as a "symbol of slavery of all Yugoslav peoples".
-Jovanović was arrested during the night between 30 November and 1 December 1932 along with Sima Marković and fellow Surrealist Koča Popović.
+Jovanović was arrested during the night between 30 November and 1 December 1932 along with Sima Marković and fellow surrealist Koča Popović.
 Their arrest preceded the sentencing of Oskar Davičo to five years of prison by several days.